-UTEP offers 74 bachelor’s, 76 master’s and 22 doctoral degrees – with more in development.
-The University is nationally recognized for offering innovative programs for student success, including service learning and other opportunities that help the community and give students practical work experience related to their majors through undergraduate and graduate research.
+UTEP offers 74 bachelor’s, 74 master’s and 22 doctoral degrees – with more in development.
+The University is nationally recognized for offering innovative programs for student success, including service learning and other opportunities that help the community and give students practical experience related to their majors.

 The College of Education prepares teachers, counselors, diagnosticians and school administrators at the undergraduate and graduate levels.
-Building on the multicultural and multilingual richness of the Paso del Norte region, the College of Education strives to model transformative, boundary crossing education to develop innovative, engaged and contributing members of a global society.
-In partnership with local school districts and the surrounding El Paso community, the College of Education faculty has created exceptional educational experiences and has developed unique curricula for its state-approved educator programs.
+Building on the multicultural and multilingual richness of the Paso del Norte border region, the College of Education strives to model transformative, boundary crossing education to develop innovative, engaged and contributing members of a global society.
+A central focus of the college is building and sustaining collaborative partnerships with local school districts and other El Paso community-based organizations in order to co-design exceptional educational experiences and unique curricula for its state-approved educator programs.
 The college serves approximately 2,000 students in its undergraduate, master’s and doctoral programs.
-In 2017, the College of Education celebrated its 50th anniversary, showing a longstanding presence and commitment to the region.
-Alumni make an impact as scholars, educators, administrators and role models from K-12 through higher education to human services agencies and other organizations that provide learning opportunities.
-Top Education Degrees, a national online guide to the best education degrees, ranked the college’s online master’s degree in bilingual education No. 8 of most affordable graduate programs in curriculum and instruction.
-Early Childhood Education Degrees ranked the M.Ed. in curriculum and instruction in early childhood education No. 9 for affordability, flexibility and academic prestige.
+In 2017, the College of Education celebrated its 50th anniversary, highlighting a longstanding presence and commitment to the region.
+Over its 50-year history, the College of Education has developed a large and impressive alumni network, which makes vast contributions throughout El Paso in the areas of scholarship, education and leadership from K-12 through higher education to human services agencies and other organizations that provide learning opportunities.

-With nearly 7,000 students and more than 25 departments and programs, the College of Liberal Arts is the largest college at UTEP.
-The college offers 52 bachelor’s, 25 master’s and three Ph.D. degrees in a broad range of fields encompassed by the visual and performing arts, the humanities, and the social and behavioral sciences.
+With nearly 7,000 students and more than 20 departments and programs, the College of Liberal Arts is the largest college at UTEP.
+The college offers 36 bachelor’s, 24 master’s and three doctoral degrees in the visual and performing arts, the humanities and the social and behavioral sciences.
 The college also provides most of the UTEP core curriculum to students in all colleges.
-Excellence is found throughout the college’s undergraduate and graduate programs.
-Many faculty have been recognized for their teaching and for being national and international leaders in their fields.
-The faculty engages in a wide range of creative activities and research that enriches our bicultural and binational region.
-Faculty across the college engage students in a variety of high-impact practices such as study abroad/study away, internships, capstone experiences, community engagement, and creative/research opportunities.
-These experiences help provide students with skills that will prepare them for lifelong success.
-The college includes the Patricia and Paul Yetter Law School Preparation Institute, which is nationally known for its success in preparing UTEP students for law school.
-In 2012, the College of Liberal Arts launched an honors program that allows students to earn an honors minor and includes a variety of academic enrichment components.
+The college’s undergraduate and graduate programs house many excellent faculty members who have been recognized as national and international leaders in their fields.
+Faculty conduct interdisciplinary research in Latinx culture, health disparities, social justice, border studies, migration, environmental communication and numerous other fields that enrich our bicultural and binational region.
+Faculty and students across the college engage in a variety of high-impact practices including community engagement and research on both sides of the border, study abroad/away, internships and capstone experiences that help prepare students for lifelong success.
+The college includes an online bilingual Master of Fine Arts in Creative Writing, the first of its kind in the country; doctoral degrees in Borderlands History, Rhetoric and Composition and Psychology; the Patricia and Paul Yetter Law School Preparation Institute; and the Liberal Arts Honors Program.

-The College of Science at UTEP offers undergraduate, graduate and doctoral degrees in biology, chemistry, environmental science, forensic science, geology, math and physics.
-It offers a total of 32 degrees: 20 graduate and 12 undergraduate degrees, 23 fast-track programs, one undergraduate certificate program and eight graduate certificates.
-Students engage with faculty in cutting-edge research and use state-of-the-art equipment to study areas of science critical to our future.
-Hands-on student learning takes place in, and outside of, the classroom to ensure students receive relevant career preparation to compete on a global level.
+The College of Science at UTEP offers a variety of undergraduate, graduate and doctoral degrees to meet student interests in biochemistry, biology, chemistry, environmental science, forensic science, geology, math and physics.
+Students may choose from 22 graduate and 35 undergraduate degrees, 24 fast-track programs, one undergraduate certificate program and eight graduate certificates to support their goals.
+In addition, students engage with faculty in cutting-edge research and use state-of-the-art equipment to study areas of science that are critical to our future.
+Hands-on learning takes place in, and outside of, the classroom to ensure that students receive relevant career preparation to compete on a global level.

 The School of Nursing prepares students to enter one of the fastest-growing and most competitive healthcare fields in the nation.
 The nursing program has been a regional lifeline for 40 years, producing highly recruited nursing professionals who are readily placed in facilities across El Paso and the country.
 More than 60 percent of El Paso nurses earned their degrees at UTEP.
 The school is a leader in nursing education, offering innovative undergraduate and graduate nursing programs enhanced by experienced faculty, strong clinical partnerships and simulation technology.
 Students receive real-world training in the school’s 16,000-square-foot Center for Simulation, one of the largest university-based simulation centers in the country.
 In 2016, the school was ranked among the top nursing schools in the Southwest by NursingSchoolsAlmanac.com.
 The undergraduate programs include the traditional BSN and the RN to BSN programs.
 The MSN programs include nursing education, administration and four nurse practitioner concentrations (Family, Adult/Gerontologic Acute Care, Pediatrics Primary Care and Pediatrics Acute Care).
 The post-master’s Doctor of Nursing Practice (DNP) is a five-semester program delivered by meeting face-to-face one weekend a month.

 The School of Pharmacy (SOP) at UTEP, approved by The University of Texas System Board of Regents in 2016, is the first standalone school of pharmacy on the Texas-Mexico border.
 The school’s vision to become a pioneer of excellence in pharmacy education for innovation, diversity, engagement, access and leadership (IDEAL) drives every facet of the students’ learning experience.
-The SOP’s Doctor of Pharmacy (Pharm.D.) program hosts an innovative curriculum, with Spanish classes integrated into every aspect of learning, as well as a host of global studies courses, a study away experience, multiple longitudinal introductory and advanced interprofessional collaborative pharmacy patient-centered experiential learning experiences, and a wealth of service learning and volunteer opportunities to better prepare students to serve a diverse 21st century demographic.
-UTEP has a long history with the Cooperative Pharmacy program with The University of Texas at Austin, and is maintaining these ties, as well as building new ones, with Texas Tech University Health Sciences Center El Paso, University Medical Center, and many other healthcare institutions.
-Faculty at the SOP come from a wide variety of backgrounds including pharmacology, medicinal chemistry, pharmaceutics, and have clinical expertise in pediatrics, ambulatory care, internal medicine, psychiatry and critical care.
+The SOP’s Doctor of Pharmacy (Pharm.D.) program hosts an innovative curriculum, with Spanish classes integrated into every aspect of learning, as well as a host of global studies courses, a study away experience, multiple inter-professional collaborative pharmacy patient-centered learning experiences, and a wealth of service learning and volunteer opportunities to better prepare students to serve a diverse 21st century demographic.
+UTEP has a long history with the Cooperative Pharmacy program with The University of Texas at Austin and is maintaining these ties, as well as building new ones, with Texas Tech University Health Sciences Center El Paso, University Medical Center and many other healthcare institutions.
+Faculty at the SOP come from a wide variety of backgrounds including pharmacology, medicinal chemistry, pharmaceutics and have clinical expertise in pediatrics, ambulatory care, internal medicine, psychiatry and critical care.
 The SOP’s inaugural class began in fall 2017.